Do I Really Need a Radon Mitigation System?

 1. Radon is the second leading cause of lung cancer

-Exposure to radon is the second leading cause of lung cancer among smokers and the leading cause of lung cancer among non-smokers.
+Radon exposure is the second leading cause of lung cancer among smokers and the leading cause of lung cancer among non-smokers.
 EPA estimates show that radon exposure causes about 21,000 lung cancer deaths each year, with about 2,900 of those deaths being non-smokers.

 A stately looking two story house